Carolyn Glazer-Hockstein, M.D.

 Dr. Carolyn Glazer-Hockstein focuses on patients with retinal diseases, including age-related macular degeneration, diabetic retinopathy, and retinal vascular disease.
 Dr. Glazer-Hockstein received her medical degree from Jefferson Medical College in Philadelphia, where she graduated with honors, was elected to the Hobart Armory Hare Medical Society and Alpha Omega Alpha Medical Honor Society, and earned the Carroll R. Mullen Memorial Prize in Ophthalmology.
 After completing her internship at Presbyterian Medical Center, she stayed in Philadelphia to complete her residency at the Scheie Eye Institute of the University of Pennsylvania, where she was elected chief resident.
 She completed a medical retina fellowship at the Scheie Eye Institute.

-Currently on the board of the Delaware Academy of Ophthalmology, Dr. Glazer-Hockstein is a member of the following professional organizations:
+A past president of the Delaware Academy of Ophthalmology, Dr. Glazer-Hockstein is a member of the following professional organizations:

 - American Academy of Ophthalmology